-The Board of Commissioners shall have the final responsibility for determining whether an EIR, Negative Declaration or Mitigated Negative Declaration shall be required for any project.
-The Board of Commissioners' determination shall be final and conclusive on all persons, including Responsible Agencies and Trustee Agencies, except as provided in Section 15050(c) of the State CEQA Guidelines.
-Additionally, in the event the Board of Commissioners has delegated authority to a subsidiary board or official to approve a project, the Board of Commissioners also hereby delegates to that subsidiary board or official the authority to make all necessary CEQA determinations, including whether an EIR, Negative Declaration, Mitigated Negative Declaration or exemption shall be required for any project.
+The Commission shall have the final responsibility for determining whether an EIR, Negative Declaration or Mitigated Negative Declaration shall be required for any project.
+The Commissions' determination shall be final and conclusive on all persons, including Responsible Agencies and Trustee Agencies, except as provided in Section 15050(c) of the State CEQA Guidelines.
+Additionally, in the event the Commissions has delegated authority to a subsidiary board or official to approve a project, the Commissions also hereby delegates to that subsidiary board or official the authority to make all necessary CEQA determinations, including whether an EIR, Negative Declaration, Mitigated Negative Declaration or exemption shall be required for any project.
 A subsidiary board or official's CEQA determination shall be subject to appeal consistent with the Commission's established procedures for appeals.
 (Reference: Pub.
 Resources Code, § 21151.)